 - a.
 Host refers to the location of a computer that has hosted the database server (PostgreSQL).
 If the database server is installed in your own computer, you have to enter localhost as shown above.
 However, when PostereSQL that holds the database is installed in an office network, the IP address is different from localhost.
 It could be a number like 192.168.0.23 or any other number with such a format as specified by the system administrator.
 This is relevant when STDM is installed for governmental or non-governmental organizations with a centralized database server. - b.
 Port refers to an endpoint of communication for the database server (postgreSQL).
 To access the database from STDM, we need to know its port.
 The most common port values for PostgreSQL are 5432, 5433, or any other port as specified during installation. - c.
 Database refers to a data storage location in which the entire data of STDM is stored.
 By default, during installation, it is set as stdm.
 You can enter any other database that you want to connect to after installation using PostgreSQL administration software called pgAdmin III.
 If you want to use your own database, make sure the PostGIS extension is installed and added to the database that STDM uses.
 Otherwise, STDM cannot run. - 2.
-You can also test the connection setting that you have added by clicking on the Test connection... button as highlighted below.
+If you have already saved a database connection in QGIS's DB Manager, you can extract it by checking on Extract from existing connection option.